Petanque - Funny Name, Great Game!

 - Associate membership

-If you already have a PFA players licence you can become a Social member of Camberwell for $50 p.a., or $12 per quarter or part thereof.
-The normal game fees apply.
-As a Social Member you are entitled to play in all Club games and join in all social activities.
+If you already have a PFA players licence you can become an Associate member of Camberwell for $50 p.a., or $12 per quarter or part thereof. .
+As an Associate Member you are entitled to play in all Club games.
+Some social activities may attract a charge.

 - Junior membership